waltherg/backup.waltherg.github.io/_posts/2014-10-10-Classifying_Wikipedia_Changes.md

 ---
 layout: default
-title: "Online Multilabel Classification: Classifying Wikipedia Changes"
+title: "Online Multi-Label Classification: Classifying Wikipedia Changes"
 date: 2014-10-10
 tags: plos nltk
 ---

-# Online Multilabel Classification: Classifying Wikipedia Changes
+# Online Multi-Label Classification: Classifying Wikipedia Changes

-I recently joined a Kaggle competition on [multilabel text classification](http://www.kaggle.com/c/tradeshift-text-classification) and have learned a ton from basic code that one of the competitors [shared in the forums](http://www.kaggle.com/c/tradeshift-text-
+I recently joined a Kaggle competition on [multi-label text classification](http://www.kaggle.com/c/tradeshift-text-classification) and have learned a ton from basic code that one of the competitors [shared in the forums](http://www.kaggle.com/c/tradeshift-text-